evanwill/refine-with-grel/content/basics/2-variables.md

 ## Example

 GREL uses `+` to concatenate values.
-Use quotes around string values you want to add, e.g. `+ "-example"`.
+Use quotes around string values you want to add, e.g. `value + "-example"`.

-Let's combine the values from different columns to create a unique id.
+Let's combine the values from different columns to create a unique id:

 - *Edit column > Add column based on this column...*{:.ui-item}
 - Name the column "newid"